FAQ Series: Comparison of CD34+ Cells from Different Tissue Sources

 Figure 1.
 Sample ISHAGE four color flow cytometry dot plots with sequential gating strategy for quantification of CD34+ content.

 The three main tissue sources of HSPCs are bone marrow (BM), umbilical cord blood (UCB) and mobilized peripheral blood (mPB).
 The CD34+ content and ease/availability of collection varies across the tissue sources, as shown in Table 1.
 Because the endogenous frequency of CD34+ cells in peripheral blood is very low, mobilization with FDA-approved drugs, like Neupogen® and Mozobil® is required to recruit HSPCs from the bone marrow into the bloodstream.
-Our previous blog explains the ins and outs of peripheral blood mobilization and some of the main differences between the mobilization drugs.

 Table 1.
 The three main tissue sources for HSPC isolation